 Keeping the indoor air fresh and clean is very important.
 Besides making the indoor comfort, it also enhances health.
 This is because fresh hair does not put the people in the house at risk of being affected by airborne health conditions.
-One of the most effective ways of purifying the indoor air is using houseplants.
+One of the most effective ways of purifying the indoor air is by using houseplants.
 If you use the right plants the air in your home will remain fresh at all times.
 Here are the pros and cons of air-cleaning houseplants.

 Using houseplants to purify indoor air has almost zero cost.
 All that is needed is to purchase the plants and maintain them effectively.
 Some of the plants are readily available where you can easily get them from your garden or from your neighbor’s garden.
-This is very cost effective compared to some other methods of purifying the indoor air.
+This is very cost-effective compared to some other methods of purifying the indoor air.
 Some methods require that you buy expensive gadgets that consume a lot of power and are expensive to maintain.
 Therefore, using houseplants is an effective method that does need one to spend a lot of money.

 No Down Time